-There are several ways that you can distribute course readings to your students:
+You can distribute course readings to your students in these ways:

 If you need any further assistance with this tool, contact syllabus.service@library.utoronto.ca